Light-Lens/Glass/README.md

 By the end of 2022, we want to make Glass capable of handling massive console applications, not like a test program, but this time with proper Loops, Functions, Variables, Conditional statements and a bit more.

 ## License and Contributions
-All code is licensed under an MIT license.
+All code is licensed under a MIT license.
 This allows you to re-use the code freely, remixed in both commercial and non-commercial projects.
 The only requirement is to include the same license when distributing.

-We welcome any contributions to Glass Programming Language development through pull requests on GitHub.
-Most of our active development is in the master branch, so we prefer to take pull requests there (particularly for new features).
+We welcome any contributions to Glass's development through pull requests on GitHub.
+Most of our active development is in the In-Dev branch, so we prefer to take pull requests there (particularly for new features).

 [CGlassReadme]: https://github.com/Light-Lens/Glass/blob/master/IDE/CGlass/CGlass.md#cglass
 [GlassOnTrello]: https://trello.com/b/xZ02JY5g/glass